Anton Mosimann

 Anton Mosimann (born 23 February 1947) is a Swiss chef and restaurateur who was Maitre Chef des Cuisines at the Dorchester Hotel for thirteen years, during which time its restaurant achieved a rating of two stars in the Michelin Guide.
 After leaving The Dorchester Mosimann took over a private dining club called The Belfrey and created Mosimann's, a cookery school, and other enterprises in the hospitality industry.
 He has also presented television programmes in the UK and Switzerland.
-In 2016 a museum dedicated to his life and culinary arts was opened in César Ritz Colleges, located on the shores of Lake Geneva (lac Léman), in the town of Le Bouveret.
+In 2016 a museum dedicated to his life and culinary arts was opened in the campus of Culinary Arts Academy Switzerland, located on the shores of Lake Geneva (lac Léman), in the town of Le Bouveret.

 Mosimann terms his culinary style cuisine naturelle as it emphasises healthy and natural ingredients, avoiding additions of fat and alcohol.

 Early life and career

 Mosimann was born on 23 February 1947 in Solothurn, in the foothills of the Swiss Jura, to Otto and Helga Mosimann.
 From his childhood he assisted in a restaurant that his parents ran in Nidau.
 He was an only child.

 When he was 15 he began an apprenticeship at a local hotel, and he received his diploma as a chef de cuisine at the age of 25.

 During his twenties he worked at hotels in Rome, Montreal, Japan and Belgium.
 During Expo '70 in Japan Mosimann was Head Chef at the Swiss Pavilion.